 relocations are a workaround for external data symbols from

 -fno-pic relocatable files.)
-To satisfy the address
+To satisfy the pointer

 Variable accesses do not have the same semantics - so the PC-relative data relocation type cannot be reused on a call instruction.